RajibSaha-minted/samples/README.md

+# Sample Applications.
-#repo for hosting sample apps for OneOps deployment.
+Repo for hosting sample apps for OneOps deployment.